Baked Flounder with Pontchartrain Sauce

 - At all fish seasonings (paprika, chili powder, creole seasoning, garlic powder, black pepper, oregano, red cayenne pepper, Himalayan salt) into a small bowl.
 Mix together.
 Coat both sides of fish with seasonings.

 - Coat both sides of fish with olive oil to seal in the seasonings.
-Place onto a baking sheet and bake at 350° for 12 minutes.
+Place onto a baking sheet (paid link) and bake at 350° for 12 minutes.

 - While fish is baking, you can make your cream sauce.
-Add onions and celery into a food processor.
+Add onions and celery into a food processor (paid link).
 Blend.
 Add celery and onion mixture, butter, flour, and minced garlic to a medium cooking pan and stir.
 Cook for 5 minutes.
 Add remaining cream sauce ingredients and cook on low heat for an additional 10 minutes.

 - Plate quinoa (optional), place baked flounder on top, and layer on the cream sauce.